tigergraph/ecosys/ldbc_benchmark/tigergraph/queries_v2/README.md

     ¦   seed_SF100.txt

 Comment on queries:
-ORDER BY cannot be used for distributed query and there are some bugs for distribtued query.
-So some IC queries are not written in distributed query.
+1. ORDER BY cannot be used for distributed query and there are some bugs for distribtued query.
+Some queries are not written in distributed query due to bugs.

-IS and IC queries usually start from a single vertex.
+2. IS and IC queries usually start from a single vertex.
 Long linear queries are used here, but some queries are not very efficient.
-BI queries usually start from a goup of vertices and are expensive.
-Long path queries are sometimes divided into short-path queries to reduce the running time.
+BI are expensive and usually divided into short-path queries.

-Due to bugs on to_vertex_set, IS4-7 give empty results if distributed query is used.
-Due to bug on listAccum<VERTEX>, ic14 and bi25 cannot be installed.
-Other queries are written in distributed query.
+3. Due to bugs on to_vertex_set, IS4-7 give empty results if distributed query is used.
+Due to bug on listAccum<VERTEX>, ic14 and bi25 cannot be installed in distributed query.

-query_v1/bi22 didn't use the v1 version because it takes too long (~40min).
+4. query_v1/bi22 didn't use v1 version because it takes too long (~40min).
 Due to bugs in distributed query, my validation on bi22 does not go through.
 The result for bi22 may be wrong.
 ```

 ## How to run Benchmarks